 Both the headboard and my garden look much different these days!
 Here’s what that headboard is looking like these days…

 I knew when I bought it that I wanted to make it into a bench!
-If you look closely, it was in pretty rough shape with several gouges and scratches, so I also knew it needed to be painted.
+If you look closely at the before photo, it was in pretty rough shape with several gouges and scratches, so I also knew it needed to be painted.

 Well I finally did it, and I love her in her new life as a bench.